Biography of John Buchan

 Timeline of John Buchan:

-1901: Finished his studies as a lawyer and was called to the Bar.
+1901: He finished his studies as a lawyer and was called to the Bar.
 He became private secretary to Lord Milner who was the High Commissioner for South Africa.

 1903: John Buchan returned to Britain to become a director of the firm of Nelson’s the publishing house.

 1909: He had begun writing adventure stories in his spare time which culminated in the publication of his first novel “Prester John.

 1914: At the start of the First World War he served on the staff at Army headquarters a post he held until 1917.

 1915: Publication of his most famous thriller “The Thirty Nine Steps” featuring his spy Richard Hannay which he wrote in Broadstairs, Kent whilst recovering from an illness.
 Hannay was based on a young Army officer Lieutenant, Edmund Ironside, whom he had met in South Africa during the Boer War.

 1917: Buchan is made Director of Information.

 1927: Elected Member of Parliament for the Scottish Universities.

 1928: He writes a biography of Montrose.

-1932: John Buchan wrote a biography of Sir Walter Scott.
+1932: Buchan wrote a biography of Sir Walter Scott.

-1935: Raised to the Peerage as the First Baron Tweedsmuir as he was made Governor-General of Canada.
+1935: He was raised to the Peerage as the First Baron Tweedsmuir as he was made Governor-General of Canada.

-1937: Made a Privy Councillor and Chancellor of Edinburgh University.
+1937: He is made a Privy Councillor and Chancellor of the University of Edinburgh.